buddhist-uni/buddhist-uni.github.io/_tags/path.md

 parents: [function]
 ---

-The progressive practice which leads to {% include tag-link.html text="liberation." tag="nibbana" %}
+The progressive practice which leads to [liberation](/tags/nibbana).